danade002/ONPREM-AZURE-V2-TASK/README.md

+Here is the updated README file including the administrator credentials and secret options, along with instructions on how to use the conditions for the three scenarios:

+---

 # Azure Terraform Infrastructure for On-Prem

 This repository contains the Terraform configuration files for setting up the On-Prem infrastructure on Azure.